mflannery/gluster-test-drive-3.3/docs/gluster-module-3.md

 for i in {001..200}; do echo hello$i > /rhgs/client/native/repvol/mydir/rebalanceme$i; done
 ```

-Confim the file count from the client.
+Confirm the file count from the client.
 Note that we added 10 files in the self-heal section above, so the total file count should be 210.

 ```bash
 ls /rhgs/client/native/repvol/mydir | wc -l